Star Wars Episode III: Revenge of the Sith (2005) Director: George Lucas

 Lucas wrote and re-wrote this script several times, eventually settling on a focus: the downfall of Anakin.
 He originally had several side plots, such as a young Han Solo on Kashyyyk.
 Several of the plot loopholes in the film series (such as how or why Kamino disappeared from the records of the Jedi library from Attack of the Clones) are left unexplained and were given permission from George Lucas to be explained by novelists.
 Originally, Lucas was going to have the Emperor explain to Anakin that he simply created Anakin from midichlorians and is thus Anakin’s father (in a parallel to Empire).
 Another scene was going to involve the ghost of Qui-Gon communicating with Yoda – perhaps why Yoda explains to Obi-Wan that his old master has been communing from death through the force at the end of the film.

 The film is entertaining, I suppose.
 The overarching plot focuses on the detestable and whiny brat, Anakin, as he falls to the dark side.
 Again, Hayden Christiansen’s acting and dialogue is wooden and uninspiring.
-Padme is an unfortunate character (her character arch has declined from the once confident queen of Naboo, to a petty and forgettable waif).
-The bulk of the film’s interesting action happens altogether at the end as the plot seems to be quickly slapped together in order to desperately connect the story to the original series.
-The film is filled with terrible cliches, confusing and irrational plot loopholes, awful dialogue, an unbelievable and sudden descent of Anakin into evil, and even the heroes are not likeable – Mace Windu and the Jedi Order appear to be weak and disloyal to their own (all of this could have been avoided if they had simply trusted and supported Anakin) and the battle scene between Mace Windu and the emperor is laughably goofy as is the cartoonish battle scene between the emperor and Yoda.
+Padme is an unfortunate character (her character arch has declined from the once confident queen of Naboo, into a petty and forgettable waif).
+The bulk of the film’s interesting action happens altogether at the end as the plot seems to have been quickly slapped together in order to desperately connect the story to the original series.
+The film is filled with terrible cliches, confusing and irrational plot loopholes, awful dialogue, an unbelievable and sudden descent of Anakin into a purely evil figure, and even the heroes are not relatable – Mace Windu and the Jedi Order appear to be weak and disloyal to their own (all of this could have been avoided if they had simply trusted and supported Anakin) and the battle scene between Mace Windu and the emperor is laughably goofy as is the cartoonish battle scene between the emperor and Yoda.
 The Jedi appear to be a fallen and incapable group of warriors whose powers could not foresee nor prevent the rise of evil.
-Qui-Gon is the true villain of The Phantom Menace, while the Jedi Council’s incompetence drives the plot of the next two films forward.
+Qui-Gon is the true villain of The Phantom Menace, while the Jedi Council’s incompetence drives the plot forward for the next two films.
 Also, why is the film called “revenge” of the sith?
 Whose revenge is exacted?
 What are they exacting vengeance for?
 The film leaves much to be desired and only raises more questions than it answers.